 The infamous Tower of London has a dark history capable of chilling the blood of even the bravest of tourists.
 If you’re a fan of the macabre, it should definitely make an appearance on your London bucket list.
 And even if not, visiting the place where the crown jewels are housed is pretty cool.

 Address: St Katharine’s & Wapping, London EC3N 4AB

 7. Hunt for the best street art in Shoreditch – an alternative afternoon activity

-Shoreditch is an up and coming part of London, famous for its impressive and colourful street art.
+Shoreditch is an up and coming part of London, UK, famous for its impressive and colourful street art.
 You could spend hours exploring the winding roads of this edgy section of the city, trying to find the very best pieces to admire.

 Address: Shoreditch, London, UK

 6. Browse the Camden Markets – a must for the London Bucket List

 Indulge in some delicious and diverse street food from all over the world at Camden Market.
 Pick up unique gifts for family and friends, or just soak up the atmosphere of this vibrant part of London.